Exalted0ne/Final-Lumber-Sorter/README.md

 #===============Instructions==============#

 Open program
-  By clicking on the .exe file
+  By clicking on the .exe file or by running the code where Python can see it.

 Enter job number (Ie: '123456')
   All data entered, after this, will be put into